Edward Lunn Young

-Edward Lunn Young (September 7, 1920 – May 9, 2017) was a Republican U.S. Representative from South Carolina.
+Edward Lunn Young (September 7, 1920 – May 9, 2017) was an American politician.
+He served in the South Carolina House of Representatives representing Florence County from 1958 to 1960 as a member of the Democratic Party.
+Later changing to the Republican Party, he served in the United States House of Representatives for South Carolina's 6th congressional district from 1973 to 1975.

 Biography

 Young was born in Florence, South Carolina.
 He graduated from Clemson College (now Clemson University) in 1941.
 Not long after graduating, he joined the United States Army Air Forces and served as a fighter pilot in the Pacific during the last part of World War II.
 He was awarded the Distinguished Flying Cross and the Air Medal with nine oak leaf clusters.

 After World War II, he stayed in the reserves for one year and was discharged as a major.
 He then returned to Florence and worked as a farmer, real estate broker and businessman.

 Young was elected to the South Carolina House of Representatives as a Democrat from Florence County in 1958 and served one term.
 He became a Republican sometime in the early 1960s and was active in state Republican politics, attending the state Republican conventions of 1968 and 1970.
 He was also a delegate to the 1968 Republican National Convention.